jmar777/suspend/README.md

 ## Error Handling

 Suspend allows us to handle both synchronous and asynchronous errors the same.
-Whenever an error is passed to the `resume()` callback (or a promise resolves to an error) that error is thrown at the site of the `yield` expression.
+Whenever an error is passed to the `resume()` callback, or a promise or thunk resolves to an error, that error is thrown at the site of the `yield` expression.
 This allows us to use native try/catches to handle errors, regardless of whether they occurred synchronously or asynchronously.

 **Example:**